ztzhang/SoundSynth/README.md

 #### Installing BEM/FMM Solver

-We solve the Helmholz equation related to sound propagation using a direct BEM method and an accelerated version using FMM.
+We solve the Helmholtz equation related to sound propagation using a direct BEM method and an accelerated version using FMM.

-1. For the direct BEM method, one needs to install the [Nihu matlab library](http://last.hit.bme.hu/nihu/index.html) and specify its path in `pre_compute/run_precalc_bem.sh`.
+1. For the direct BEM method, one needs to install the [Nihu Matlab library](http://last.hit.bme.hu/nihu/index.html) and specify its path in `pre_compute/run_precalc_bem.sh`.
 2. For the FMM BEM method, one needs to install the [FMMlib3d libraries](https://cims.nyu.edu/cmcl/fmm3dlib/fmm3dlib.html) and specify its path in `pre_compute/run_precalc.sh`.

-A auto-install script is provided in `pre_compute/extertal/auto_install.sh`.
+An auto-install script is provided in `pre_compute/external/auto_install.sh`.
 Note that you need to specify your Matlab installation path in the first line of `auto_install.sh`.

 #### Building Bullet